Stake

 | Brand-specific specialty games | Multiple Stake-exclusive variants and themed releases | Groomer's Van slot ("100 percent house edge"), some additional specialties |

-| Catalogue depth ranking | Largest in audit set | Smaller focused catalogue (in lower half) |
+| Catalogue depth ranking | Largest in operator coverage | Smaller focused catalogue (in lower half) |

 For a Crash-only player, catalogue depth doesn't matter.
 For a mixed-game player, Stake's depth is a real advantage.
 The Duel vs Stake decision splits on this dimension.